Five simple reasons you might have maggots in your carpet.

 • Keep a check on chimneys, lofts, and guttering for dead animals and birds.

-• Chimneys and gutters are often places animals and birds go to die, and the maggots can transfer through open windows or down chimneys.
+• Chimneys and gutters are often places where animals and birds go to die, and the maggots can transfer through open windows or down chimneys.

 • Lofts are often home to bats, squirrels, mice, wasps, birds, and even rats.
 Check your loft for any bird or animal carcasses.

-Eliminating Maggots from Car Carpets.
+Getting Rid Of Maggots From Car Carpets.

 The method used on a car carpet is the same as for household carpets.